DBAPI User Guide

 • Recommended to place in the extlib directory for unified management

-# SQL Writing Standards
+# SQL Writing Syntax

 • Same as MyBatis dynamic SQL syntax, also supports parameters #{} and ${}.
 Refer to Dynamic SQL Syntax Documentation.
-No need to write the outer <select> <update> tags, just write the SQL content directly
+No need to write the outer <select> <update> <insert> <delete> tags, just write the SQL content directly

 • Note that like MyBatis, the less-than sign in SQL should not be written as <, but as &lt;